trstns/ZENworksBundleManagement/README.md

 * **New-ZENworksBundleRegistryEditAction** Create an action to create or update registry values on target devices.
 * **New-ZENworksBundleServiceAction** Create an action to start or stop a service on target devices.
 * **New-ZENworksBundleStopProcessAction** Create an action to stop a running process on target devices.
+* **New-ZENworksBundleArchitectureRequirement** Create a requirement filter to check processor architecture.
+* **New-ZENworksBundleFileExistsRequirement** Create a requirement filter to check if file or folder exists.
+* **New-ZENworksBundleProcessRunningRequirement** Create a requirement filter to check is process is running.
+* **New-ZENworksBundleRegistryKeyExistsRequirement** Create a requirement filter to check if registry key exists.
+* **New-ZENworksBundleRegistryKeyValueExistsRequirement** Create a requirement filter to check if registry key and value exist.
+* **New-ZENworksBundleRegistryKeyValueRequirement** Create a requirement filter to check a registry value.
+* **New-ZENworksBundleServiceExistsRequirement** Create a requirement filter to check if a service exists.
+* **New-ZENworksBundleServiceRunningRequirement** Create a requirement filter to check if a service is running.
 * **Remove-ZENworksBundleAction** Remove one or more bundle actions from an existing bundle.